 SWKS COVID-19 UPDATE Area sees few new cases

-Finney County added zero new positive confirmed COVID-19 cases with an overall total of 6,107 as of Thursday, with a decrease to 25 active positive cases being monitored.
+Finney County added one new positive confirmed COVID-19 cases with an overall total of 6,108 as of Monday, with a decrease to 19 active positive cases being monitored.

-Of the Finney County cases, there are no individuals currently hospitalized as of Thursday, and there has been a total to 50 deaths.
-A total of 11,928 cases have tested negative for COVID-19.
-There are three cases pending as of Thursday.
-The positivity rate for this week has increased to 10 percent.
+Of the Finney County cases, there are no individuals currently hospitalized as of Monday, and there has been a total to 50 deaths.
+A total of 11,948 cases have tested negative for COVID-19.
+There are four cases pending as of Monday.
+The positivity rate for this week has decreased to three percent.

-No updated Friday numbers for Finney County were available from the Finney County Health Department.

 The Finney County Health Department has announced that COVID-19 vaccines are now available to any person who lives or works in Kansas, 12 years of age and older.
 Those under 18 must have parental consent.
 As of Wednesday, 17,614 vaccines have been given in Finney County.
 This number includes second-dose vaccines.